Hybrid subconvexity bounds for twisted $L$-functions on $GL(3)$: Introduction

 \begin{remark} Let $f$ be a weight $2k$ holomorphic modular form for $\Gamma_0(q)$.
 One may prove

-The proof of the above result is similar to Theorem \ref{thm: main}, see Li \cite[Appendix]{li2011bounds} for example.
-One can also think about the hybrid subconvexity bounds for $GL(3)$ $L$-functions in other cases, such as Munshi \cite{munshi2013bounds1,munshi2013bounds3,munshi2015circle4}.
-We will get into these topics elsewhere. \end{remark}
+The proof of the above result is similar to Theorem \ref{thm: main}, see Li~\cite[Appendix]{li2011bounds} for example.
+One can also think about the hybrid subconvexity bounds for $GL(3)$ $L$-functions in other cases, such as Munshi~\cite{munshi2013bounds1,munshi2013bounds3,munshi2015circle4}. \end{remark}